semanticarts/ontology-toolkit/README.md

                         sh:targetClass targeting, and can be confused by complex logical shapes or Advanced SHACL features such as SPARQL queries.
+  --link-concentrator-threshold LINK_CONCENTRATOR_THRESHOLD
+                        When the number links originating from the same class that share a single predicate exceed this threshold (default 10), use more compact display.
+Setting the value to 0 disables this behavior.
   -v VERSION, --version VERSION
                         Version to place in graphic
   -w [WEE ...], --wee [WEE ...]